programmer838/WebServer/README.md

-CS3821 — BSc Final Year Project
+CS3821 — BSc Final Year Project (Project In Progress)
 ===============================================
 Design and Implementation of a Multithreaded Web Server
 ===============================================